-If you live in the San Francisco Bay Area and want to learn more about Adult ADHD, including success strategies for living a healthier and happier life, I invite you to join me and others in the ADHD community for a free presentation Monday, February 11, 2013, at 6:30 to 8:45 pm.
-The Mission and 10th St. location is convenient to mass transit and has plenty of free street parking after 6 pm.
+If you live in the San Francisco Bay Area and want to learn more about Adult ADHD, please join me for a free presentation Monday, February 11, 2013, at 6:30 to 8:45 pm.

 “Success Strategies for Adults with ADHD and Their Loved Ones”